AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_firewall.html.markdown

 The **aviatrix_firewall** resource allows the creation and management of [Aviatrix Stateful Firewall](https://docs.aviatrix.com/HowTos/stateful_firewall_faq.html) policies.

 ~> **NOTE on Firewall and Firewall Policy resources:** Terraform currently provides both a standalone Firewall Policy resource and a Firewall resource with policies defined in-line.
-At this time you cannot use a Firewall resource with in-line rules in conjuction with any Firewall Policy resources.
+At this time you cannot use a Firewall resource with in-line rules in conjunction with any Firewall Policy resources.
 Doing so will cause a conflict of policy settings and will overwrite policies.

 ## Example Usage